 As with many galliform species, the female (hen) is smaller than the male (tom or stag), and generally less colourful.
-They have wingspans of 1.5–1.8 meters (almost 6 feet).
-Male turkeys have a distinctive fleshy appendage that hangs from the beak, called a snood.
-The usual lifespan for a turkey is 10 years.
-Pure breed turkeys take around 4-5 months to grow to full size.
-The hen turkeys take 16 weeks to mature completely, and average around 3.6 kg (8 lb) to 7.2 kg (16 lbs) in weight.
-The tom turkey takes around 19 weeks and weighs anywhere between 7.2 kg (16 lbs) and 10.8 kg (24 lbs).
-Larger tom turkeys may weigh up to 18.1 kg (40 lbs).
-These take a few more weeks to mature.
+Turkeys have wingspans of 1.5–1.8 meters (almost 6 feet) and male turkeys have a distinctive fleshy appendage that hangs from the beak, called a snood.
+The usual lifespan for a turkey is 10 years, and pure breed turkeys take approximately 4-5 months to grow to full size.
+The hen turkeys take 16 weeks to mature completely, and average 3.6 kg (8 lb) to 7.2 kg (16 lbs) in weight.
+The tom turkey takes approximately 19 weeks to mature and weighs between 7.2 kg (16 lbs) and 10.8 kg (24 lbs).
+Larger tom turkeys may weigh up to 18.1 kg (40 lbs), but take a few more weeks to mature.
 A breeder tom turkey can generate up to 1,500 poults in a hen’s six-month laying cycle.

 Commercial turkey breeding hens produce only about 45 live poults (chicks) each year.
 Turkey eggs take 28 days to hatch.